Language-Research-Technology/ro-crate-maps/README.md

 ## Help wanted!

 We would love to see alternative implementations of this proof of concept code.
-Particularly other approaches to validation -- can ROC-MAPS schemas and classes be transformed into SCHACL?
+Particularly other approaches to validation -- can ROC-MASP schemas and classes be transformed into SCHACL?

 ## Architecture of the solution

-The core of this proposed ROC-MAP solution is to use RO-Crates to package Profiles (or Schemas -- which can be authored in the same way but which would typically be more permissive).
+The core of this proposed ROC-MASP solution is to use RO-Crates to package Profiles (or Schemas -- which can be authored in the same way but which would typically be more permissive).

-This ROC-MAP Crate can be used in combination with textual summary of the Profile to create documentation with an automatically generated summary of what should be in conformant crates.
+This ROC-MASP Crate can be used in combination with textual summary of the Profile to create documentation with an automatically generated summary of what should be in conformant crates.

 <!--
 @startuml